willnickerson/bitmap-transformer/LAB.md

 ## Stretch Ideas For More Fun:

-* improve your "API" for interfacing with the transformer
+* improve your "API" for interfacing with the transformer (it probably could be better)
 * handle palette and non-palette bitmaps
 * can handle various sized bitmaps (handle padded rows for non-palette bitmaps)
 * create a command line interface